Beer Bread, the Wisconsin Way

 Craving carbs

-Going without bread is not an option in my family.
+Bread is a staple in my family.
 As a runner, I crave carbs.
 I guess it’s in my blood since my children ask for toast almost daily (and often multiple times a day).
-In fact, my five AND three year old are self-sufficient when it comes to toasting and buttering their own piece.
+In fact, my kids as five AND three year olds were self-sufficient when it comes to toasting and buttering their own piece.

 Using a breadmaker